 We offer a full UK, European Community and International registered trademark service including searching, filing, processing, renewals and enforcement.

-We can help you in countries such as China where preparation and the right approach is critical.
-Most UK law firms lack specialised China IP protection expertise or charge fees beyond the means of many companies, while China-based law offices are hard to deal with due to time and cultural differences, and tend to be China-myopic.
-We are able to help you address your needs from the UK while having strong capabilities in place to then execute on-the-ground in China as well as other jurisdictions around the world.
+We can help you in Asia where preparation and the right approach is critical.
+Most UK law firms lack specialised China IP protection expertise or charge fees beyond the means of many companies, while China-based law offices are hard to deal with due to time and cultural differences.
+We are able to help you address your needs from the UK while having strong capabilities in place to then execute on-the-ground in Asia as well as other jurisdictions around the world.